-In the event that a final examination is deemed appropriate by the instructor, it may not be scheduled at any time other than the date and hour listed in the Final Examination Policy and Schedule.
+In the event that a final examination is deemed appropriate by the instructor, it may not be scheduled at any time other than the date and hour listed in Schedule of Courses.
 Any deviations from the final examination schedule must be approved by the Office of the Registrar based on the recommendation of the assistant/associate dean of the college responsible for the course offering.

 No student should be required to take more than two examinations during any one day of the final examination period.
 Students who have more than two examinations scheduled during one calendar day during the final examination period may contact the Academic Student Affairs Office in their colleges for assistance in arranging for an alternate time for one of the three examinations.